daattali/beautiful-jekyll/_posts/2021-06-17-shinytitle-0-1-0-release.md

 shinyApp(ui, server)
 ```

-This package is now avialble on CRAN; feel free to suggestion any further suggestions for this package!
+This package is now avialble on CRAN; please reach out about any further suggestions for this package!